-- Minimum of 40 hours of occupational therapy observation (not required for occupational therapy assistants with current state licensure).
-Must be completed in two settings for a minimum of 20 hours in each setting.
+- Completion of 40 hours minimum of occupational therapy observation in two settings for a minimum of 20 hours in each setting.
 Sample Observation Hours Log Sheet

-- Three recommendation letters (Professional or Academic/Non-Relative).
+- Submit three recommendation letters (Professional or Academic/Non-Relative).
 For OTA applicants, one of the three recommendation letters must be from a supervising occupational therapist.

 - Completion of essay (500 word max)

 - A statement of why you have selected occupational therapy as a career path.